 Public accountability is understood as "the spectrum of approaches, mechanisms and practices used by the stakeholders concerned with public services to ensure a desired level and type of performance.
 Its effectiveness [of maintaining public accountability] will depend on whether influence of the concerned stakeholders is reflected in the monitoring and incentive systems of the service providers" (Paul, 1992, p.
 1047).
 An internal organizational focus on accountability appears rather common in public service organizations (see Study 1, where I illustrate how employees were held responsible for project budgets).
 An outward focus on accountability towards the ministry is present in Study 1 as well.
-However, an outward focus on accountability towards public service end-users might not be taken for granted in public service organizations.
+However, an outward focus on accountability towards public service end-users might not be taken for granted in public service organizations as it is in commercial service organizations.